gargvishesh/druid/docs/multi-stage-query/index.md

 **Feature flags**

 - Enable *HTTP-based task management.* This is recommended in all cases.
-- Consider enabling *Use Indexers instead of Middle Managers.* This is recommended for demo and PoC clusters if you do not need to run any classic batch or streaming ingestion jobs, and if you do not need to enable auto-compaction.
-Indexers have a lower task launching overhead than Middle Managers, and are able to provide a larger shared thread pool, which improves the responsiveness and user experience of multi-stage queries.
-However, in production environments, we recommend disabling this option and sticking with Middle Managers, because Middle Managers are better-suited for mixed workloads.
+- Disable *Use Indexers instead of Middle Managers.* Middle Managers are recommended for all PoC and production workloads.

+> Indexers have lower task launching overhead than Middle Managers, so you may prefer to enable *Use
+> Indexers instead of Middle Managers* in demo environments where it is important that a series of
+> fast-executing queries completes quickly.
+However, at this time, Middle Managers are more
+> battle-tested and are therefore recommended for PoCs and production.
+>
+> Once all worker tasks are launched, throughput is similar between Indexers and Middle Managers.

 **Common**